adamoudad/tifinagh-tools/README.md

 <span data-toggle="tooltip" title="awal">ⴰⵡⴰⵍ</span>
 ```

 "ⴰⵡⴰⵍ" will therefore be converted to "awal" and placed inside a tooltip.
+The markup integrates in a Bootstrapv4 theme.

+## Notes ##
+The letter ⵄ (corresponding in arab to ع) in tifinagh is transliterated into "3" (character for number three).

 ## TODO ##
 - Split jekyll plugin into a transliterator and formatters